 A coach knows this and will be focused on what you say that you want to achieve.
-They will not be hearing about the fear of failure or that one time when you tried ______ an crashed and burned.
-They will acknowledge it and have you move past that fear.
+They will not be hearing about the fear of failure or that one time when you tried ______ and crashed and burned.
+They will acknowledge that it happened and have you move past that fear.
 You get to be unstoppable!

 So whats' the game?
 Let's play!

 Just before Thanksgiving we read a story in our local newspaper and online news that the local food bank's food levels were critically low- and then the snow happened.
 The snow would typically keep folks off of the road around here but not for the families in need.
 Knowing this by being one of those families growing up and for a bit while a young single mom, I went down there to see how my daughter and I could contribute.

 We met the director, Peggy Kennedy, at the Edmonds United Methodist Food Bank and asked what can we do.
 Her concern wasn't about volunteering that day but for the following month's holiday- Christmas was right around the corner and neighbors are having a difficult time putting food in the table.
 An estimated 500 families will benefit from the food bank on December 21, 2010.
 Not only are they need for food items, but they will need extra hands on Monday as well to prepare the 'store'.
 And so Turkeys, Hams, or Bucks- No Clucks started to spring into being.